huyenle1/GettingAndCleaningData/README.md

  The attached R script called run_analysis.R does the following tasks:

+- Sets the environment for R by loading the necessary packages
-    - Merges the training and the test sets to create one data set.
+- Loads the tables from test and training data sets
-    - Extracts only the measurements on the mean and standard deviation for each measurement.
+- Extracts only the measurements on the mean and standard deviation for each measurement using grepl() function
-    - Uses descriptive activity names to name the activities in the data set
+- Uses descriptive activity names to name the activities in the test and training data sets
-    - Appropriately labels the data set with descriptive variable names.
+- Appropriately labels the data set with descriptive variable names
-    - Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+- Merges the training and the test sets to create one data set namely tidy_data using cbind() and rbind() function
+- Reshapes tidy_data using melt() and dcast() functions to create the required data set named tidy_data_mean
+- Writes the data set file to the working directory (TidyDataMean).

 ## Further Requirements